maconard/watson-code-reviewer/README.md

 On Mac execute `ibmcloud dev build` to build Docker images and `ibmcloud dev run` to launch on `localhost:3000`.

-To deploy to IBM cloud run `ibmcloud dev deploy`.
+To deploy to IBM cloud run `ibmcloud dev deploy` or `ibmcloud app push`.
 This is at `https://hackathonproject.us-south.cf.appdomain.cloud/` currently.